 The purpose of this page is to identify those communities that are closest to Augusta, on a County-by-County basis.
 To explain further, let's use the example from the Genealogy Helper Page for Augusta:

-We have great-grandparents who lived in a small community in the southwest corner of their home county.
-During their lives, most doctors were in the next county to the west.
-Almost all of the nearby churches and cemeteries were in the county to the south.
+We have great-grandparents who lived in a small community in the northwest corner of their home county.
+During their lives, most doctors and hospitals were in the next county to the west.
+Almost all of the nearby churches and cemeteries were in the county to the north.

-Keep in mind that when we give a distance, it's a 'straight-line' distance starting from Augusta and not the distance if you drove it.<1>
+Keep in mind that when we give a distance, it's a 'straight-line' distance starting from Augusta and not the distance if you are driving it.<1>

 If you're researching your genealogy, we hope that the following following information helps.

 Our Gazetteer shows that there are 853 communities within 40 miles [64.4 km] of Augusta.
 Of these communities, 786 are located in counties other than Hampshire County.

 We usually exclude communities when we still need to verify their location,<2> but for the purpose of this page, we have included the unverified ('unver') and historic ('hist') communities.

 After starting with the home county for Augusta (which is Hampshire County), we list the counties in alphabetical order and for each of those counties, the closest communities are listed in order of their distance from Augusta.
 For the following list, only those counties that contain communities within 40 miles [64.4 km] are displayed.

 Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance beginning in Augusta.
 A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line from Point A (ie- Augusta) to Point B.